-- FTSE World Index including income (source: Bloomberg), performance as calculated by Allan Gray as at 31 December 2015. - 2.
-This is based on the latest numbers published by INET BFA as at 30 November 2015. - 3.
+- FTSE World Index including income (source: Bloomberg), performance as calculated by Allan Gray as at 29 February 2016. - 2.
+This is based on the latest numbers published by INET BFA as at 31 January 2016. - 3.
 Maximum percentage decline over any period.
 The maximum rand drawdown occurred from 6 June 2008 to 10 March 2009 and maximum benchmark drawdown occurred from 5 June 2008 to 6 March 2009.
 Drawdown is calculated on the total return of the Fund/benchmark (i.e. including income). - 4.
-The percentage of calendar months in which the Fund produced a positive monthly return since inception. - The standard deviation of the Fund's monthly return.
+The percentage of calendar months in which the Fund produced a positive monthly return since inception. - 5.
+The standard deviation of the Fund's monthly return.
 This is a measure of how much an investment's return varies from its average over time. - 6.
 These are the highest or lowest consecutive 12-month returns since inception.
 This is a measure of how much the Fund and the benchmark returns have varied per rolling 12-month period.
 The Fund's highest annual return occurred during the 12 months ended 31 December 2013 and the benchmark's occurred during the 12 months ended 31 December 2013.
-The Fund's lowest annual return occurred during the 12 months ended 31 March 2009 and the benchmark's occurred during the 12 months ended 31 March 2009 and the benchmark's recurred during the 12 months ended 31 March 2009.
+The Fund's lowest annual return occurred during the 12 months ended 31 March 2009 and the benchmark's occurred during the 12 months ended 31 March 2009.
 All rolling 12-month figures for the Fund and the benchmark are available from our Client Service Centre on request.